 - Choose the other settings that you want to turn on and then choose Save.

 The enrollment status page is deployed to all users by default.
-Intune admins don’t have an option to deploy Autopilot enrollment status page to the custom set of users.
+Intune admins don’t have an option to deploy Intune enrollment status page to the custom set of users.

 Show app & profile installation progress